Vidyodaya School: Shastra Samasya

 In connection with the National Science Day, the school introduced an annual Science Quiz open to all city schools.
 Its encourages science talents in children.
 The C V Raman Memorial Ever Rolling Trophy is awarded to the winning team.

 SPICE

 Social Participation In Child Education is a supplementary learning program adopted since 1995 wherein the students get a chance to interact with eminent personalities from diverse realms in society.

 Other programs

 The Orientation program is held at the beginning of the year.
 The FIT (Faculty Improvement Training) program improves the teaching learning process at the school.

 School traditions

 Some school traditions include Class Divisions of Upper High School adopting nicknames as identifiers as a part of freshman bonding.
 For example, during the batch of 2006-07, the four divisions of the 12th Grade were nicknamed, WoOfErS, Evo, BoBy and B2bC.
-The 12th grade batch of 2009-10 held the tradition by naming themselves, sPuNc, Bix, KuZn, and BlackZ.
+The 12th grade batch of 2009-10 held the tradition by naming themselves, sPuNc, Bix, KuZn, and Black.